emgage/emgage-docs/articles/application-hierarchy.md

-# Understanding App Hierarchy and Interitence
+# Application Hierarchy and Interitence
+---

 ## Introduction <a id="introduction"></a>